Wigmore, Herefordshire: Modern history

-Wigmore was one of the first areas in England to have an Enclosure Act.
-Dating from 1772, this act affected the moor and woods nearby.
+Wigmore was one of the first areas in England to have an inclosure act.
+The Wigmore Inclosure Act 1772 (12 Geo.
+3. c.
+137 Pr.) affected the moor and woods nearby.
 The dividing earth banks still survive.

 In 1870–1872 it was recorded in the Imperial Gazetteer of England and Wales that Wigmore village was a seat of petty-sessions and that it had a post office, a police station, two Methodist chapels and a national school.
 Fairs were held on 6 May and 5 August.
 The parish included part of Limebrook and was in the Ludlow district.
 The size of the village was 3441 acre, it had a population of 499 and 104 houses.
 Regarding the Wigmore hundred, it was recorded that it contained 14 parishes and 5 parts.
 It had a size of 47075 acre, a population of 6,309 and contained 1,234 houses.

 The Gazetteer of the British Isles of 1887 showed that the village of Wigmore had not changed much in fifteen years – the number of inhabitants had declined slightly: 3441 acre contained a population of 417.
 Similarly, the Wigmore hundred's 46354 acre contained a population of 5,665.